vanvuongngo/ts-package/README.md

 # ts-package
-Typescript package as a template
+Template to create a typescripted package

 ## Requirements